 This is a painless procedure.
-The only discomfort may result from the coldness of the X-ray plate and the hardness of the X-ray equipment.
+The only discomfort may result from the coldness and the hardness of the X-ray equipment or X-ray detector.
 Sometimes to get a clear image of an injury, you may be asked to hold onto an uncomfortable position for a short time.
 Any movement could blur the image and make it necessary to repeat the procedure to get a useful, clear picture.

 When can I expect results?

-X-rays are saved digitally on computers, which can be viewed on-screen within minutes.
+X-rays are captured, distributed and stored in a digital format viewable on computer screens within minutes.
 A radiologist typically views and interprets the results and sends a report to your doctor, who then explains the results to you.
 In an emergency, your X-ray results can be made available to your doctor in minutes.